aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/epub-to-gif/_index.md

 // load EPUB with an instance of Document var document = new Document("template.epub", new EpubLoadOptions());

-// create an object of EmfDevice var renderer = new Aspose.Pdf.Devices.GifDevice();
+// create an object of GifDevice var renderer = new Aspose.Pdf.Devices.GifDevice();

-// convert a particular page and save the image in EMF format renderer.Process(document.Pages[1], "output.gif");
+// convert a particular page and save the image in GIF format renderer.Process(document.Pages[1], "output.gif");
 ```